-- Type A: Standard Allotments: House allotments with driveway access to the garage directly from the street. - Type B: Town House Allotments: Narrow allotments suitable for terrace or townhouse construction. - Type C: Dual Frontage Allotments: Allotments with a frontage to both a street and a park, reserve or golf course. - Type D: Rear Loaded Allotments: Allotments with a lane at the rear, requiring garages to be located at the rear, accessed from the lane.
+Type C: Dual Frontage Allotments: Allotments with a frontage to both a street and a park, reserve or golf course.
+Type D: Rear Loaded Allotments: Allotments with a lane at the rear, requiring garages to be located at the rear, accessed from the lane.